AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

 We specify a fixed `sampleDelta` value to traverse the hemisphere; decreasing or increasing the sample delta will increase or decrease the accuracy respectively.
 So think of it that we are traversing the phi and theta for-loops by a value of 0.025 every iteration until the Boolean statement is met.

-From within both loops, we take both spherical coordinates to convert them to a 3D Cartesian sample vector, convert the sample from tangent to world space oriented around the normal, and use this sample vector to directly sample the
+From within both loops, we take both spherical coordinates to convert them to a 3D Cartesian sample vector, convert the sample from tangent to world space oriented around the normal, and use this sample vector to directly sample the HDR environment map.
+We add each sample result to